-Discover the exceptional properties of SUPERFOODS with our brand new POWDER Nothing But Plants® range!
+Discover the exceptional properties of SUPERFOODS with the new powder range from our new brand POWDER Nothing But Plants® range!

-This product range offers an innovative concept: an alternative way of consuming dietary supplements and eating healthier foods – in shakes, salads or mixed with your favourite foods.
+This product range offers an innovative concept: an alternative way of consuming dietary supplements and healthier foods – in milkshakes, salads or mixed with your favourite foods.

 Guarana seeds (Paullinia cupana Kunth, Sapindaceae family), with their high caffeine and polyphenol content, are a powerful tonic and antioxidant.